faheemahmed1074/VenD_POM/README.md

 - Right click on the file
 - Click on Run testng.xml
 - Or you can write this command on terminal : mvn test
+- if you are facing any problem in resolving dependencies please check the wiki page in the repo

 ###### Application Configuration File setup:
 - Test Trail Integration: set LogTestRail = true